Kiriko (Overwatch): Character and lore

-Like its predecessor, Overwatch 2 will lack a traditional story mode at launch, although a PvE mode set to release in 2023 is intended to tell a "complete, linear story".
-Like with the original Overwatch, much of the sequel's story components are disseminated to players via transmedia methods, such as a fictional letter written by Kiriko's mother.
+Like its predecessor, Overwatch 2 will lack a traditional story mode but story components will be disseminated to players via transmedia methods, such as a fictional letter written by Kiriko's mother.
 On September 20, 2022, Blizzard released a trailer for Overwatch 2, featuring a short animated origin story centered on Kiriko's upbringing.

 In the game's lore, Kiriko Kamori is a healing ninja hailing from Kanezaka.
 Designed based on Tokyo, the fictional city was first featured in a deathmatch map introduced in a 2021 update for Overwatch.
 The map is also present in Overwatch 2.
 Described by the game's developers as "funny", Kiriko often employs a "drive-by" and "tongue-in-cheek" humor.
-Kiriko's demeanor was made to match her play style ― as she blends support and offense roles in-game, she has an "in your face" attitude in battle, yet is also "traditional, reserved, and dryly witty."
+Kiriko's demeanor was made to match her play style―as she blends support and offense roles in-game, she has an "in your face" attitude in battle, yet is also "traditional, reserved, and dryly witty."
 Kamiya Kaoru, a character from the manga and anime Rurouni Kenshin, has been cited as a source of inspiration for Kiriko's personality.

 The daughter of Toshiro and Asa Yamagami, she holds the title of "Protector of Kanezaka".
-Her family own a business called Yamagami Blades.
+Her family owns a business called Yamagami Blades.
 Her mother trained Hanzo and Genji of the Shimada Clan, a criminal gang of ninjas.
 In her youth, Kiriko joined in on this training and the Shimada brothers came to view Kiriko as a "cute, little niece figure".
 After the fall of the Shimada clan, less moral criminal organizations emerged.
 Following the Shimadas departing Kanezaka, Kiriko's father was abducted by another clan and the Yamagami Blades shop was forced to close.
 Along with other "young gifted individuals called the Yokai", Kiriko protects the streets of Kanezaka.

 In addition to being trained by her mother, Kiriko is also strongly influenced by her grandmother, who taught her about spirituality and her ancestral history with the Kanezaka Shrine, as well as protective and healing abilities.
 According to Min, Kiriko acts as a "bridge between her grandmother's spiritual thinking and more modern beliefs."
-She carries the power of a kitsune, a fox that possess spiritual powers.
+She carries the power of a kitsune, a fox that possesses spiritual powers.